• Home

 HOW ‘BOUT THOSE INTEREST RATES?!

-Also, there is growing sentiment that the Federal Reserve will lower the fed funds rate by 50 basis points in September.
+Also, there is a growing sentiment that the Federal Reserve will lower the fed funds rate by 50 basis points in September.
 While this drop won’t have a direct impact on mortgage rates, the effect should continue to put downward pressure on rates.

 Median home prices in the Greater Knoxville area remain higher than last year, despite a growing supply of homes on the market.
 The number of active listings in Knox County is at its highest point since late 2020.